Good Practice Guide – Swiftwater Breathing Apparatus

 2.4.3 Maintenance

-2.4.3.2 SWBA cylinders must have their visual inspection and hydrostatic test certificate dates marked on their exterior.
+2.4.3.3 SWBA cylinders should have their visual inspection and hydrostatic test certificate dates marked on their exterior.

 2.4.3.6 Where SWBA cylinders are to be stored not fully charged, they should be stored with nominal pressure (approximately 30 bar) to avoid moisture and other contaminants entering.